RayMaina/Project/README.md

 These Beats allow us to collect the following information from each machine:

-TODO: In 1-2 sentences, explain what kind of data each beat collects, and provide 1 example of what you expect to see.
+In 1-2 sentences, explain what kind of data each beat collects, and provide 1 example of what you expect to see.
 E.g., Winlogbeat collects Windows logs, which we use to track user logon events, etc.

 Metricbeat records metrics and stats that are running on a server from this one can see what CPU memory is being used by a server at a particular time